Efficient Spiking Neural Networks with Radix Encoding: SNN with Radix Encoding

-To make the Equation~(\ref{new_new_relationship}) easy to read, we define some new parameters equalling those complicated terms, shown in Equations~(\ref{new_denote}).
+To make the Equation~(\ref{new_new_relationship}) easy to read, we define some new notations for those complicated terms, shown in Equations~(\ref{new_denote}).
 Noted that $s_n^{in}(t)$ and $s_m^{out}(t)$ are binary sequences.
-Each item can be only $0$ or $1$.
+Their elements can be either $0$ or $1$.
 The capitalized $S_n^{in}$ or $S_n^{in}$ is a single real number.
-The weight $w_{nm}$ and bias $b_m$ can only be integers, and the capitalized weight $W_{nm}$ and bias $B_m$ can be any real number.
+The weight $w_{nm}$ and bias $b_m$ are integers, while the capitalized weight $W_{nm}$ and bias $B_m$ can be any real number.